openshift-kni/eco-goinfra/README.md

     return builder
 }
 ```
 Typically, validate methods will check that pointers are not nil and that errorMsg has not been set.
-Here is an example of how the secret package validate method ensures that Builder.apiClient has properly been initalized before being called:
+Here is an example of how the secret package validate method ensures that Builder.apiClient has properly been initialized before being called:
 ```go
 func main() {
 	apiClient := clients.New("bad api client")